McMurdo’s Camp – A Scion Society of the Baker Street Irregulars

 Activities (and sub-headings): Members from time-to-time are given the chance to participate in Holmes-related activities.
 Read what we have done.
 Readers of the site are invited to add their own entries and comments.
 An activity open to all is called “Masonite Titles”.
 Check it out.
 Some knowledge of the plot and characters of at least one Sherlock Holmes story will be necessary to participate.

 Cultural Items: A couple of movie reviews of the “Not Robert Downey” Sherlock Holmes movie recently released in 2010 by The Asylum on DVD.
-McMurdo’s Camp now has a cinema expert on staff, so if a sequel to the big Downey movie comes out we will have something to say about it.
-We also feature a review of a new Holmes modern-day pastiche.
+McMurdo’s Camp has a cinema expert on staff.
+We also feature a review of a top-rated Holmes modern-day pastiche.
 And if you are interested in a “hot one” take a look at “Lurid Paperback with Scantily”.
-Ettie as you have not imagined her.
-Recently added, a review of the TV show on A&E, “Biography” featuring Sherlock Holmes.
+Ettie as you have not imagined her. also, a review of the TV show on A&E, “Biography” featuring Sherlock Holmes.
+And we have a review of the second Downey-as-Holmes movie (which we thought was better than the first).
+We even explain the plot, in case you did not notice it.

 Trifling Monographs: Articles written by campers or the home office writing staff.
 There is a scholarly piece by San Diego camper Kieth Albrandt exploring some the mysteries behind the 4-letter J.F.
 Christ abbreviations, entitled “TAO ABBR”.
 If you read it you will know how it got its name.
 We have an explanation and a link telling how to find and download (free & legal) “Books on Tape” of the Canon, which are MP3 files of all the stories.